In This Section

 Robert Shaw, former Associate Director of Education at AISC, coordinated the first steel bridge competition in 1987.
 His development of a “hands-on” experience gave students an opportunity to learn in a unique, fun, and challenging setting that could not be attained in the classroom.

 Frank Hatfield was the faculty adviser for the first Michigan State bridge team in 1988.
-After winning the first five Michigan bridge competitions, Frank challenged bridge teams from around the country to the first national competition, and hosted the event at Michigan State in 1992.
+After winning five consecutive Michigan bridge competitions, the Spartan Spanners challenged bridge teams from around the country to the first national competition and hosted the event at Michigan State in 1992.
 Every year since through 2018, Frank had been heavily involved in developing the rules of each year’s competition.
 He was also responsible for drafting clarifications to any questions regarding the posted rules.

 John Parucki first participated in the national competition as a judge in 1994.
 In the following year, he became the National Head Judge, and has maintained this position ever since.
 John has also been a major advocate for the competition, meeting with new schools to explain the competition, and advising host schools on the planning of the event.